-The one thing I had going for me, besides my own persistence, was that, as Sam Cooke sang during the height of the Civil Rights movement in the 60s, “A Change” was “Gonna Come” no matter what I did as president.
+The one thing I had going for me, besides my own persistence, was that, as Bob Dylan sang during the height of the Civil Rights movement in the 60s, “The Times” were going to be “A-Changing” no matter what I did as president.

 I was going to start my presidency on the day the new DSM-5 was published.
 I was going to be president during the biggest legal change in American mental health in our lifetimes, even bigger than the Community Mental Health Act of 1963.
 The Mental Health Parity and Addictions Equity Act of 2008 was finally going to be made operational, as was the Affordable Care Act, the first US health law in which all diseases of the brain were viewed the same as all other medical problems.
-And, in something of a surprise, in October, the Institute of Medicine announced an 18-month project to study the efficacy of all psychosocial interventions for mental disorders.
+The only real surprise was that, in October, the Institute of Medicine would announce an 18-month project to study the efficacy of all psychosocial interventions for mental disorders.

+To my delight and I must confess surprise we have acquitted ourselves well.
+But our success has spawned a new fear that gnaws at my hopes and awakens me in the night, Are We Ready for Change.
+Do we have the courage, commitment, or as my wife would say “cojones”.

-Last year at this time, I talked to you about what worried me most about psychiatry’s plight in health care and society – the relentless persistence of what we have always diplomatically called stigma, but we all know really is nothing but discrimination and prejudice against mental illness and mental health care services, and the enduring lack of respect for psychiatry as a scientific discipline of medicine.
+Last year at this time, I discussed what worried me most about psychiatry’s plight in health care and society-- the relentless persistence of what we have always diplomatically called “stigma,” but we all know really is nothing but discrimination and prejudice.
+Discrimination against mental illness and mental health care services, prejudice against psychiatry as a scientific discipline of medicine.

 Nothing could have better symbolized this sorry state of affairs than the controversies—many of them completely invented--surrounding DSM-5.
 I can admit now what we were all too afraid to admit then: DSM-5 was a near-death experience for the APA, and for the future of evidence-based mental health care.
 The level of brinksmanship with our enemies and detractors—and even some of our longtime friends—was stunning and sometimes a little horrifying.
-Luckily, we were able to rise to the occasion, complete and launch the book successfully and, just in the past weeks, finalize the process by which APA will remain in the forefront of scientific diagnosis for generations to come.
+Luckily, we were able to rise to the occasion, complete and launch the book successfully.
+And, just in the past weeks, we have finalized the process by which APA will remain in the forefront of scientific diagnosis for generations to come.

-I am continually amazed at the disregard for mental illness, mental health care and psychiatry, despite the growing awareness of the economic and social burden of mental illness, the astonishing scientific progress in understanding the brain and behavior, and the repeated social tragedies played out in the media, whether it's the mass killings, jails stuffed the mentally ill and the homeless.
+I am continually amazed at the disregard for mental illness, mental health care and psychiatry, despite the growing awareness of the economic and social burden of mental illness, the astonishing scientific progress in understanding the brain and behavior, and the repeated social tragedies played out in the media, whether it's the mass killings, or jails stuffed with the mentally ill and the homeless.
 The fact that we still have to debate the existence of mental illness instead of expending all our energies on treating it is a testament to the mass delusion and denial of our government and society.

 But, if we want change, we can’t just ask everyone else to change.
+Mahatma Ghandi said “you must be the change you wish to see in the world”.
+Vikto Frankl said “when you are not able to change a situation you must be willing to change yourself”.
+Leo Tolstoi said “Everyone thinks of changing the world, but no one thinks of changing themselves”.
 We have to be willing to change ourselves, to lead change, not just demand it of others so we can remain as close to the same as possible.
-And that’s mostly what I want to talk to you about today.
+And that’s what I want to talk to you about today.